htools-org/htools-blog/content/posts/hnsd-raspberry-pi-zero/index.md

   relative: false
 ---

-Handshake has a tiny SPV resolver that can run in devices with low specs, such a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero/).
+Handshake has a tiny SPV resolver that can run on devices with low specs, such a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero/).

 In this tutorial we will need just the RPi and a SD Card (min 4GB).
 We also need